Sea monk

 The sea monk (also monk-fish or monkfish) was a sea creature found off the eastern coast of the Danish island of Zealand in 1546.
 It was described as a "fish" that outwardly resembled a human monk in his habit.
-A 2005 paper concluded that the animal was most likely an angelshark.

 Names

 The creature was called "monk fish" (piscismonachus) by Belon (1553), and piscismonachihabitu ("fish [wearing] the habit of a monk") by Rondelet (1554).

 The name "sea monk" (monachusmaris) was applied to it by Gesner (1558), and Joannes Sluperius (1572; monachusmarinus; moynemarin) as well.